pylhc/pylhc.github.io/docs/omc_team/methods.md

 $$

 If these measurements are conducted for two adjacent quadrupoles, the evolution of the $\beta$-function in-between can be then obtained[^2].
-Here, the average $\beta$-function in the quadrupole is expressed in terms of the optics functions $\beta_0$,$\alpha_0$, and $\gamma_0$ at the end of the quadrupole.
+Here, the average $\beta$-function in the quadrupole is expressed in terms of the optics functions $\beta_0$, $\alpha_0$, and $\gamma_0$ at the end of the quadrupole.
-Assuming a drift space between the quadrupoles, these coordinates can then be expressed in terms of the distance of the quadrupole end to the middle of the driftsection $L^*$, the minimum $\beta$-function in the drift $\beta^*$, and an offset with respect to the middle $w$.
+Assuming a drift space between the quadrupoles, these coordinates can then be expressed in terms of the distance of the quadrupole end to the middle of the driftsection $L^*$, the minimum $\beta$-function in the drift $\beta^*$, and $w$, the offset of this minimum with respect to the center.
-The length $L^*$ is taken from the machine layout.
+The length $L^*$ is usually obtained from the machine layout.
-Using the two average $\beta$-functions in the quadrupoles, the other two variables $\beta^*$ and $w$ can then be obtained.
+Using the two average $\beta$-functions in the quadrupoles, the other two variables $\beta^*$ and $w$ can then be calculated.
-The $\beta$-function at other elements in the drift space can then be obtained via propagation.
+The $\beta$-function at other elements in the drift space can then be determined by propagation.

-Compared to other methods, it allows to infer a potential waist shift and it's direction, which is not possible using the turn-by-turn based methods.
+Compared to other methods, K-Modulation allows to infer a potential waist shift and it's direction, which is not possible using the turn-by-turn based methods.
 However, the K-Modulation method is usually more time-intensive, and is only applicable with individually powered quadrupoles.

 ## 3D Kicks